omaxtr/GamerGamma/README.md

 ### 1. Levels (The Basics)
 *   **Brightness**: Overall display gain.
-*   **Contrast**: Control the depth between light and dark (Default: **0.5**).
+*   **Contrast**: Control the depth between light and dark (Default: **1.0**).
 *   **Saturation**: Make those game colors pop or go moody grayscale.

 ### 2. Stabilizers (The Pro Tools)
-*   **Black Stabilizer**: Performs a surgical "floor cut".
-Lifts dark pixels into visibility. **Essential for FPS gamers.**
+*   **Black Stabilizer**: The "LG Style" feature.
+Smoothly lifts shadows using a gamma curve. **Essential for spotting enemies.**
-*   **White Stabilizer**: Sets a "ceiling" for brightness.
-Prevents highlight clipping and protects your eyes.
+*   **White Stabilizer**: Smoothly adjusts highlights and bright regions.
-*   **Shadow**: Targets the darkest regions specifically.
-Perfect for bringing out detail in dark textures without washing out the rest of the scene.
+*   **Mid-Gamma**: Adjusts the "belly" of the curve.
+Use this to shift the weight of the image, making it feel overall brighter or moodier without affecting true blacks or whites (Default: **0.0**).
-*   **Mid-Tone**: Adjusts the "belly" of the curve.
-Use this to shift the weight of the image, making it feel overall brighter or moodier without affecting true blacks or whites (Default: **0.5**).
+*   **Black Floor**: Performs a surgical "floor cut".
+Forcefully lifts dark pixels into visibility.
+More aggressive than the stabilizer.
-*   **Highlight**: Focuses on the brightest areas.
-Use this to prevent white "blowout" in bright skies or to add extra punch to light sources.
+*   **White Ceiling**: Sets a "hard ceiling" for brightness.
+Prevents highlight clipping and protects your eyes from "flashbang" whites.

 ### 3. Extras
-*   **Darkness**: Fine-tune the absolute black floor of your monitor.
+*   **Black Level**: Fine-tune the absolute black floor of your monitor.
+Shifting this shifts the whole image spectrum.
 *   **Hue**: Shift the entire color spectrum for creative or corrective effects.
-*   **Dither**: Dramatically reduces color banding on lower-quality panels.
+*   **Dither**: Dramatically reduces color banding on lower-quality panels by adding subtle noise.

 ---